dashkite/dashkite.com/src/content/legal/terms-of-use.md

 ## 5. Third-Party Content, Advertisements and Promotions

-The Services may contain links to third-party websites, products, or services, which may be posted by advertisers, our affiliates, our partners, or other users (“**Third-Party Content**”).
+The Services may contain links to third-party websites, products, or services, which may be posted by advertisers, our affiliates, our partners, or other customers (“**Third-Party Content**”).
 Third-Party Content is not under our control, and we are not responsible for any of their websites, products, or services.
 Your use of Third-Party Content is at your own risk and you should make any investigation you feel necessary before proceeding with any transaction in connection with such Third-Party Content.

 The Services may also contain sponsored Third-Party Content or advertisements.
 The type, degree, and targeting of advertisements are subject to change, and you acknowledge and agree that we may place advertisements in connection with the display of any Content or information on the Services, including your content.